SoftwareHeritage/swh-graph/docs/grpc-api.rst

 Edge restrictions
 ~~~~~~~~~~~~~~~~~

-To constrain the kinds of edges can be followed during the graph traversal, it
+To constrain the types of edges that can be followed during the graph
-is possible to specify an edge restriction string in the ``edge`` field.
+traversal, it is possible to specify an edge restriction string in the ``edge``
+field.
 It is a comma-separated list of edge types that will be followed (e.g.
 ``"rev:dir,dir:cnt"`` to only follow revision → directory and directory →
 content edges).
 By default (or when ``"*"`` is provided), all edges can be followed.